Equilibrium of Data Markets with Externality: A Richer Externality Model

-Let the externality $\ebar_{12}$ and $\ebar_{21}$ be 1 for any other seller set pair not included above --- that is, the full externality matrices for this example, $\Es_{12}$ and $\Es_{21}$, are rank 2.
-Next, let the expected net gain be as follows: $\gbar_i(\gamma^a) = \gbar_i(\gamma^b) = 1$ for $i \in \{1,2\}$.
-Let the net gain for all other seller sets be 0.
-With this, the utility for both buyers in these states can be expressed as (buyer 1 is the row player, and buyer 2 is the column player):
+Let the expected externality $e_{12}$ and $e_{21}$ be 1 for any other seller set pair not included above --- that is, the full externality matrices for this example, $\Es_{12}$ and $\Es_{21}$, are rank 2.
+Next, let the expected net gain be as follows: $g_i(\gamma^a) = g_i(\gamma^b) = 1$ for $i \in \{1,2\}$, with the expected net gain for all other seller sets $\gamma \notin \{\gamma^a, \gamma^b\}$ being 0.
+This clearly implies that it is strictly dominant for both buyers to choose between $\gamma^a$ or $\gamma^b$ over any other choices as that leads to $-1$ utility.
+Thus, it suffices to consider the utility for both buyers involving only these states which we can express in a matrix as follows (buyer 1 is the row player, and buyer 2 is the column player):